-Our total nonperforming assets and troubled debt restructurings at March 31, 2022 and December 31, 2021 were \$0.8 million.
-Total nonperforming assets at March 31, 2022 and December 31, 2021 were composed of \$0.7 million in nonaccrual loans and \$0.1 million of troubled debt restructurings.
+Our total nonperforming assets and troubled debt restructurings at June 30, 2022 and December 31, 2021 was \$0.7 million and \$0.8 million.
+Total nonperforming assets at June 30, 2022 and December 31, 2021 were composed of \$0.6 million and \$0.7 million in nonaccrual loans and \$0.1 million of troubled debt restructurings.

 We do not classify loans that experience insignificant payment delays and payment shortfalls as impaired.
-We consider an "insignificant period of time" from payment delays to be a period of 90 days or less, or 180 days or less in certain Strategic Programs.
+We consider an "insignificant period of time" from payment delays to be a period of 90 days or less, or 120 days or less in certain Strategic Programs.
 We will customarily attempt to provide a modification for a customer experiencing what we consider to be a short-term event that has temporarily impacted cash flow.
 In those cases, we will review the request to determine if the customer is experiencing cash flow strain and how the event has impacted the ability of the customer to repay in the long term.
 Short-term modifications are not classified as troubled debt restructurings because they do not meet the definition set by the FDIC or our accounting policy for identifying troubled debt restructurings.
-The FDIC issued statements in March and April of 2020 that encouraged banks to work with all borrowers, especially those from industry sectors particularly vulnerable to economic volatility.
-The FDIC clarified that prudent efforts to modify the terms on existing loans for affected customers will not be subject to examiner criticism, and that certain loan modifications made in response to Covid-19 are not troubled debt restructurings.

-Interest income that would have been recorded for the three months ended March 31, 2022 and 2021 had nonaccrual loans been current throughout the period amounted to de minimis amounts for each period.
+Interest income that would have been recorded for the six months ended June 30, 2022 and 2021 had nonaccrual loans been current throughout the period amounted to de minimis amounts for each period.